wangziqi2013/wangziqi2013.github.io/_posts/2018-05-30-Reduced-HTM.markdown

 operations are instrumented to save the address and value in a write set.
 The write set is traversed and commit timestamps are updated before locks are released.

 The RH2 software path runs entirely in BOCC mode.
 It obatins a begin timestamp at transaction start.
-For every write
+For every write operation, the address and value are stored in the write set.
+For every read operation, either the valus is forwarded from the write set, or read from data items, followed by post-read validation as in TL2.
+The commit protocol deviates from TL2 in two aspects.
+First,